-115.403 Audit contents and findings Auditor Overall Determination: Meets Standard Auditor Discussion This is RCJ's first audit.
-They will post this audit once finalized after the corrective action period.
+115.403 Audit contents and findings Auditor Overall Determination: Meets Standard Auditor Discussion This is the Rolette County Jail's second audit.
+The first audit was conducted in 2018, but it is not posted on their website as required by this standard.
+CORRECTIVE ACTION: The auditor required that the 2018 PREA Audit be posted on the jail's website.
+The auditor verified that the 2018 PREA Audit is posted on the jail's website at RoletteCountyCorrectionalFacility.com

-Appendix: Provision Findings

-115.11 (a) Zero tolerance of sexual abuse and sexual harassment; PREA coordinator Does the agency have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment? yes Does the written policy outline the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment? yes

-115.11 (b) Zero tolerance of sexual abuse and sexual harassment; PREA coordinator Has the agency employed or designated an agency-wide PREA Coordinator? yes Is the PREA Coordinator position in the upper-level of the agency hierarchy? yes Does the PREA Coordinator have sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards in all of its facilities? yes

-115.11 (c) Zero tolerance of sexual abuse and sexual harassment; PREA coordinator If this agency operates more than one facility, has each facility designated a PREA compliance manager?
+Appendix: Provision Findings 115.11 (a) Zero tolerance of sexual abuse and sexual harassment; PREA coordinator Does the agency have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment? yes Does the written policy outline the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment? yes 115.11 (b) Zero tolerance of sexual abuse and sexual harassment; PREA coordinator Has the agency employed or designated an agency-wide PREA Coordinator? yes Is the PREA Coordinator position in the upper-level of the agency hierarchy? yes Does the PREA Coordinator have sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards in all of its facilities? yes 115.11 (c) Zero tolerance of sexual abuse and sexual harassment; PREA coordinator If this agency operates more than one facility, has each facility designated a PREA compliance manager?
 (N/A if agency operates only one facility.) na Does the PREA compliance manager have sufficient time and authority to coordinate the facility's efforts to comply with the PREA standards?
-(N/A if agency operates only one facility.) na

-115.12 (a) Contracting with other entities for the confinement of inmates If this agency is public and it contracts for the confinement of its inmates with private agencies or other entities including other government agencies, has the agency included the entity's obligation to comply with the PREA standards in any new contract or contract renewal signed on or after August 20, 2012?
-(N/A if the agency does not contract with private agencies or other entities for the confinement of inmates.) na

-115.12 (b) Contracting with other entities for the confinement of inmates Does any new contract or contract renewal signed on or after August 20, 2012 provide for agency contract monitoring to ensure that the contractor is complying with the PREA standards?
-(N/A if the agency does not contract with private agencies or other entities for the confinement of inmates OR the response to 115.12(a)-1 is "NO".) na
+(N/A if agency operates only one facility.) na 115.12 (a) Contracting with other entities for the confinement of inmates If this agency is public and it contracts for the confinement of its inmates with private agencies or other entities including other government agencies, has the agency included the entity's obligation to comply with the PREA standards in any new contract or contract renewal signed on or after August 20, 2012?
+(N/A if the agency does not contract with private agencies or other entities for the confinement of inmates.) yes 115.12 (b) Contracting with other entities for the confinement of inmates Does any new contract or contract renewal signed on or after August 20, 2012 provide for agency contract monitoring to ensure that the contractor is complying with the PREA standards?
+(N/A if the agency does not contract with private agencies or other entities for the confinement of inmates.) yes